naymurdev/portfolio-v1/README.md

 # Alex Rivera, Portfolio

-Personal portfolio website for **Alex Rivera**, a [Your Role/Title] showcasing projects, experience, and skills.
+Personal portfolio website for **Alex Rivera**, a [Your Role] showcasing projects, experience, and skills.

 ## Sections